Caring Kiwis who will make you a member of their family and help you improve your English

 Unique’s homestay families are carefully checked to make sure they can care for our students.

-Students can walk to Unique from many of our homestay families.
+Students can walk to Unique from many of our homestay families (usually from 10 min to 30 min).
 Others require just a short bus ride.

 Homestay families drive any students aged thirteen and under to school every day.

 Not only are our homestay families close to the school, but they all provide students with three meals a day, so students don’t need to cook or buy food.